darrenmeehan/BuddyPress-Like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.3 =
+Bug fixes, tested with WP 4.4 and BP 2.4 - See changelog.txt for more details.

+= 0.2.0 =
+jQuery UI added back, which is required for some themes.

+= 0.1.9 =
+Some small fixes.

+= 0.1.8 =
+jQuery bug is now fixed, tested with latest WordPress and BuddyPress.

 = 0.1.7 =
 No longer posts statuses when something is liked in a group.
 Also includes some JQuery fixes.